Xori7/nandi2/README.md

 cc build.c -o build
 ./build
 ```
-Additionally in the generated `./build` folder is `config.h` file with engine build settings such as target platform, etc.
+Additionally in the generated `./build` folder, there is `config.h` file with engine build settings such as target platform, etc.